wilsonmar/oss-perf/ga_metrics.md

   QUESTION: Why does both "en" and "en-us" appear?

   **Redirect Time for Countries**

 * when showing a list of **languages**, compare GA's numbers with
   Such information is used to prioritize language translation efforts.

+## Not that kind of performance
+Some information, such as **source/medium** where traffic originated (such as another website or Google search engine).
+The medium, to the right of the slash, is the category, such as Facebook/Social.

 ## GA Measurements Protocol API